huankoh/PSICHIC/README.md

 ```

 For any other proteins, you can filter out irrelevant proteins and the non-binders in large-scale interaction dataset to apply PSICHIC for other experiments.

-### Manuscript Experiment
-If you want to reproduce our results shown in the manuscript: download all files (including datasets) from [zenodo](https://zenodo.org/record/8347859).
-Scripts for annotating PDB b-factors (used in PyMOL visualisation) is available in the Virtual Screening Colab notebook above.

 ## References